huebuild/hue_mirror/docs/docs-site/content/administrator/configuration/editor/_index.md

 ### JDBC

-**Note** This is an historical connector, SQLAlchemy should be prefered at this time.
+**Note** This is an historical connector, SQLAlchemy should be prefered at this time as it does not require a proxy and is fully secure.

 Use the query editor with any JDBC database.

-The “rdbms” interface works great for MySQL, PostgreSQL, SQLite, and Oracle, but for other JDBC-compatible databases Hue now finally supports a “jdbc” interface to integrate such databases with the new query editor!
+The “rdbms” interface works great for MySQL, PostgreSQL, SQLite, and Oracle, but for other JDBC-compatible databases Hue supports a “jdbc” interface to integrate such databases with the editor.

 Integrating an external JDBC database involves a 3-step process: